Extension of the synchrotron radiation of electrons to very high energies in clumpy environments: Toy Model: mathematical formulation

 \section{Toy Model: mathematical formulation}

 Although the postulation of magnetic field blobs inside the particle accelerator implies that we deal with a multi-zone scenario, mathematically one can describe the problem within a one-zone model.
-In this case, the description of the process is similar to the so-called {\itshape leaky-box approximation} which have been successfully applied to Galactic cosmic rays: \be \frac{\partial n}{\partial t} + \frac{\partial (\dot{E}n)}{\partial E } +\frac{n}{\tau} = q(E)\,. \ee Here \(\dot{E}(E)=-E/t\syn(E,B_0)\) is the energy loss rate of electrons in the main (acceleration) zone, and \(\tau\) is the particle~--~magnetic blob collision time.
-Within the standard treatment, these terms are responsible for the continuous and catastrophic losses of electrons, respectively.
+In this case, the description of the process is similar to the so-called {\itshape leaky-box approximation} which {has} been successfully applied to Galactic cosmic rays: \be \frac{\partial n}{\partial t} + \frac{\partial (\dot{E}n)}{\partial E } +\frac{n}{\tau} = q(E)\,. \ee {Here \(\tau\) is the particle~--~magnetic blob collision time, and \(\dot{E}\) is the energy loss rate of electrons in the main (acceleration) zone depends on particle energy and magnetic field strength given by } \be \dot{E}(E)=-\frac{E}{t\syn(E,B_0)}=-\frac{\sigmat B_0^2E^2}{6\pi \me^2c^3}\,. \ee Within the standard treatment, these terms are responsible for the continuous and catastrophic losses of electrons, respectively.
 The function \(q(E)\) accounts for a phenomenological description of the acceleration process.
 Eq.~\eqref{eq:leaky} is valid for particles with energy \(E>E_*\); the boundary energy is obtained from the solution of the equation: \be t\syn(E_*,B_*)=t_*\, , \ee where \(B_*\) is the magnetic field and \(t_*\) is the electron confinement time in the blobs.
-The latter generally depends on the particle energy.
-Eq.~\eqref{eq:leaky} is derived in Appendix~\ref{ap:leaky_eq}.
-The relevant time-scales are shown in Fig.~\ref{fig:time}.
+The latter generally depends on the particle energy. {See Appendix~\ref{ap:leaky_eq} for the justification of Eq.~\eqref{eq:leaky}.} The relevant time-scales are shown in Fig.~\ref{fig:time}.
 We assume that in absence of magnetic blobs the injection spectrum contains a cutoff at energy \(E\ma\) which is determined from the condition \(t\acc(E\ma)=t\syn(E\ma,B_0)\).
 We define this timescale $t\mi$.
-If the collision time is long compared to the acceleration time up to energy\(E\ma\), i.e. \be \tau>t\mi\,, \ee then the impact of the magnetic blobs on the maximum energy of accelerated electrons can be ignored.
+If the collision time is long compared to the acceleration time up to energy \(E\ma\), i.e. \be \tau>t\mi\,, \ee then the impact of the magnetic blobs on the maximum energy of accelerated electrons can be ignored.
 Additionally, it is also helpful to define another timescale $t\ma=t\syn(E_{*},B_{0})$.
 The spectral shape of electrons in the cutoff region depends on the specific acceleration process.
 Below, we assume that \(q\propto E^{-\alpha}{\rm exp}\left[-\left(E/E\ma\right)^\beta\right]\), where for simplicity, but without loss of generality, we adopt \(\alpha =2\) and \(\beta=1\).